 Some devices have elements where an item rolls UP a hill.
 You have to get the weight and impact speed just right to have one item bump the next item up the hill.

 Once you’ve got one ramp working, it’s often possible to add more ramps in a back and forth pattern, and this is a fun way to build the drama.

 Roll Down to Pull Up

-If you’ve got a car rolling down a ramp, you can tie a string to it, and then tie something onto that string.
-When the car rolls down, it pulls the other item up.
+If you’ve got a car rolling down a ramp, you can tie a string to it, and then tie an object onto the other end of that string.
+When the car rolls down, it pulls the other object up.

 A zipline is really just a form of inclined plane.
-Something up high slides to down low.
+Something up high slides down the line.

 Screws to Move Items Up or Down

 This can be simple – just using a spiral ramp to roll a ball down – it’s fun to watch the ball go around and around.
 Many marble maze toys include a spiral ramp, and some toy car race tracks have spiral ramps or you can build one with paper plates and a poster tube.
 Or you can use a funnel to get a gravity well effect, which is basically the shape of the screw.
 Another common use is to put a ball (or other item) on a string, and wind it up around a pole.
 Then when you release it, it spins around and around, with the string getting longer till the ball hits its target.
 (Here’s a video that includes the funnel and the tetherball effects.)

 You can also use a screw to lift objects upward like an Archimedes screw.
 This takes more fine-tuning.